aces/Loris/modules/data_release/README.md

 The Data Release module can be used to distribute packaged data releases of the study to the analysis team.
-This module can be used by projects which desires to publish based on the exact same set of data referred as data release.
-Along the lifespan of a study, several data releases might be made available as the dataset keeps growing.
+This module can be used by projects which desire to publish based on the exact same set of data referred as data release.
+Along the lifespan of a study, several data releases might be made available as the dataset grows.

 ## Intended users

 - Researchers and analysis teams
-- Data coordinator that will manage access to and upload of the data releases
+- Data coordinator that manages access to and uploads data releases

 ## Scope